alexonbstudio/tpl-coopceptor-joomla/README.md

 Autorisate and maintener this template the author by Alexon Balangue:
 -You can custom it's togethere sinces github only
--Not take or host and share on you website (if custom tpl) -You're not autorisate to sales order that template -totaly free
+-Not take or host and share on you website (if template custom autorisate saller) -You're not autorisate to sales order that template -totaly free